CoralMykull/Thesis/README.md

 # Thesis
-Analyzing the Precision-Recall Trade-Off in Imbalanced Bug Priority Classification: An Ensemble Learning Approach with the PROMISE 19 Dataset
+From Traditional Classifiers to Hybrid Neural Networks: A Comparative Analysis for Imbalanced Software Defect Prediction with the PROMISE 19 Dataset